atrybyme/cifar-10-cnn/README.md

   - A classic and simple model.The model have alternate convolution and pooling layer.The output of these layer is connected to 2 Fully Connected Layer.Except the last one each layer uses *'Relu'* activation function.Last layer uses Softmax to classify.
   - [LeNet-5][2]
 - **Network in Network**
   - NIN instantiate the micro neural network with a multilayer perceptron, which is a potent function approximator.
 The feature maps are obtained by sliding the micro networks over the input in a similar manner as CNN; they are then fed into the next layer.
-Deep NIN can be implemented by stacking mutiple of the above described structure.
+Deep NIN can be implemented by stacking multiple of the above described structure.
   - [Network In Network][3]
 - **VGG16**
   - It is a really deep network.This network has a total of about 138 million parameters but its very easy to understand.Instead having so many hyper parameters,the model uses a much simpler network where you focus on just having conv layers that are just 3 by 3 filters with stride 1 and always use the SAME padding, and make all your max polling layers 2 by 2 with a strid of 2.